kurmanka/ase-template-translation/README.md

   $ python build-translation.py Path/To/Template Path/To/Translation.CSV Output/Path

 Output/Path directory must not exist.
-It will be created, by copying the source template there first, then creating needed xml files in the locale/ dir inside.
+It will be created, by copying the source template there first, then creating needed xml file(s) in the locale/ dir inside.